DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 in western philosophy, which typically views the self as private conscience, a type of substance, an autonomous entity, or as a subject of knowledge.
 In contrast, Kierkegaard rethinks the self as a relational synthesis.
-In an often-cited paragraph from SUD, he explains in turgid prose his notion of the self as a synthesis:
+In an often-cited paragraph from *The Sickness unto Death*, he explains in turgid prose his notion of the self as a synthesis:

 > But what is the self?
 The self is a relation that relates itself to